OgetoOndicho/DATA-SCIENCE-103/README.md

 ## CONCLUSION.
-A Binomial Logistic Regression is a Powerful classification tool used in advanced Data Science and Machine Learning Spectrums
+A Binomial Logistic Regression is a Powerful classification tool used in the advanced Data Science and Machine Learning spectrum.

 ## TOOLS USED.